default-anton/portfolio-performance/README.md

 ## TODO
 - [ ] Benchmark Comparison: Compare your portfolio’s performance against a benchmark index like the S&P 500 or a relevant ETF
+- [ ] Return on Investment (ROI): (Current Value - Initial Investment) / Initial Investment
 - [ ] Annualized Return: This will give you a better understanding of your portfolio's performance adjusted for time
-- [ ] Return on Investment (ROI): (Current Value - Initial Investment) / Initial Investment
+- [ ] Add buy/sell events to the charts
 - [ ] Basic security hygiene
 - [ ] Make it difficult to brute force a report
 - [ ] Integrate https://www.questrade.com/api/home